mehrighafar/shape_control_DLO_2/README.md

 Repository for the IEEE T-RO Paper "Global Model Learning for Large Deformation Control of Elastic Deformable Linear Objects: An Efficient and Adaptive Approach".

 Here we provide:
-* the code for the model learning and controller
+* The code for the model learning and controller
-* the offline training data
+* The offline training data
-* the offline learned deformation model
+* The offline learned deformation model
-* the built simulation environment
+* The built simulation environment

 ## Dependencies